-Can You Close a Joint Credit Card With a Balance?
+Closing a Joint Credit Card With a Balance

-The first step to closing a joint account is to contact your credit card issuer to find out what steps you need to take to close the account and whether the balance must be paid off before you can close the account.
+The first step to closing a joint account is to contact your credit card issuer.
+They will tell you the steps you need to take to close the account and whether the balance must be paid off before it can be closed.
 That will let you know how to proceed.

 Paying Off a Joint Credit Card Balance